VFW Post 10818 earns national honors

 For the 2018-2019 year, members of the VFW and its Auxiliary have put in over 12,000 hours of community service.
 The impact of service by the VFW has led the Post to earn the VFW's National Outstanding Community Service Award once again.
 Only two posts in Wisconsin may be awarded this title annually.
 Senior Vice Commander Russell Donaghue received this award at the National Convention on behalf of VFW Post 10818.
 Achieving this year's National Outstanding Community Service Award marks the 10th consecutive year that the Post has earned this title.

-In June, Ramos and Cline earned the coveted "All-State" designations by the Department of Wisconsin VFW.
-Not only was the All-State title made for a second year in a row by Post 9/11 veterans, the Commander and Quartermaster of Post 10818 also achieved "Captain All-State."
+Back in June, Commander Ron Ramos and Quartermaster Mitch Cline earned the coveted "All-State" designations by the Department of Wisconsin VFW.
+Not only was the All-State title made for a second year in a row by Post 9/11 veterans, the Commander & Quartermaster of Post 10818 also achieved "Captain All-State."
 The "Captain" signifies that our Posts' Commander and Quartermaster are the "Captains" of the entire "All-State" team of Wisconsin.
-That team consists of the 20 posts which received the "All-State" designation.
+That team consists of the twenty posts which received the "All-State" designation.
 VFW Post 10818 has been recognized this year as the Best-of-the-Best!

 A Marine with nine years of active military service, Ramos earned his membership into the VFW through service during Operation Iraqi Freedom and Operation Enduring Freedom.
 Ramos has been elected as Commander for another year and is a Gold Legacy Life member in his Post.
 His main goal since taking command last year ago was to improve the VFW's message to attract younger members and have an increased community presence.